AnimaVR/NeuroScale_Image_Upscaler_Trainer/README.md

 Can take images or video to create an upscale from 64x64 to 256x256 in colour.

 Really good early results, time to scale up.

+MIT Licence, if you make millions then ya gotta give me some. ;)